IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 In this lab, we are going to explore the first one, building an application from an existing image.

 __Demonstration__: how to create an application from the OpenShift Web Console

+_The teacher might show first how to create an application from an image on the web console._

 __Exercise__: create your application using the CLI